janakanuwan/CS3249-2020-React/README.md

         // What will happen if heroes array is empty? const publisher = heroes[0]["publisher"];

-        const heroViews = heroes.map( (heroData) => <HeroView hero={heroData}/> )
+	// Use JS map fucntion to create multiple heroes with looping const heroViews = heroes.map( (heroData) => <HeroView hero={heroData}/> )

-        // NOTE: html uses simple names for its attributes, but JSX use camel case!
+        // NOTE: HTML uses simple names for its attributes, but JSX uses camel case! return (
-        // IMPORTANT: Here we only load one hero.
-How can we load multiple heros? return (
             <div>
                 <h2>Super Heroes from {publisher} </h2>